dschrempf/syncthing-resolve-conflicts/README.md

 [`pacdiff`](https://wiki.archlinux.org/index.php/Pacman/Pacnew_and_Pacsave#Managing_.pacnew_files)
 from Arch Linux.

-Recursive conflicts of the form `.sync-conflict-XXXXXXXX-XXXXXX.sync-conflict-YYYYYYYY-YYYYYY` are not handled properly yet and will be ignored.
+Be careful with recursive conflicts of the form `.sync-conflict-XXXXXXXX-XXXXXX.sync-conflict-YYYYYYYY-YYYYYY` as they are not handled in any special way at the moment.

 Files in `/.stversions/` folders will be ignored and consent is asked for removal.